Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Infertility can be very difficult to deal with; it is often associated with numerous tests, multiple fertility treatments, and increasing financial strain.
 And for men facing infertility, the going can be especially difficult.
 Infertility is generally seen as a woman’s issue, and therefore many men may not be getting the emotional support they need when struggling with male infertility.
 Having to deal with these emotions alone causes many men to suffer from depression.
 This depression can lead to numerous physical side effects and put a strain on relationships, work, and enjoyment of daily life.
 However, effective treatment, including prescription medications, alternative therapies and botanical supplements, are available and can help you leave the fog of depression behind.

-Infertility and Depression
+Infertility Depression

 Infertility is often a rollercoaster ride of emotions: you may find that you are hopeful one day, but angry or frustrated the next.
 Many researchers recognize that women undergoing fertility treatments are at a high risk for developing depression.
-Yet, experiencing fertility problems can be stressful for both partners.
-However, we are only just beginning to acknowledge that men too, can suffer from infertility-related depression.

 Who Does It Affect?